yaydede/Bootcamp_book/docs/04-visual.md

 ```

 [![](04-visual_files/figure-epub3/unnamed-chunk-15-1.png)](https://jzmtko-yigit-aydede.shinyapps.io/shinyapp/)<!-- -->
+The other option is `GitHub` to host your.
+You can find the instructions [here](https://www.youtube.com/watch?v=zIRNv3kH79w).
 More details about hosting your shiny applications can be found here: <https://bookdown.org/yihui/rmarkdown/shiny-deploy.html>.

 ## Histograms & Density